-In recognition of outstanding advocacy on behalf of home visiting and early intervention services, which support the health, development, and well-being of children and their families, ECECD honored the following health care professionals:
+In recognition of outstanding advocacy on behalf of home visiting and early intervention services, ECECD honored the following health care professionals:

 - Kimberly Talachy Doula, honored for her dedicated service to familes across Northern New Mexico - Dr. Trista Hughes Family Medicine with Obstetrics (FMOB) physician, recognized for her impactful work in Socorro. - Amber-Rose Hawkins Nurse practitioner, acknowledged for her service to families in Silver City. - Siboney Rodriguez Social worker and lactation consultant, commended for her contributions in Albuquerque.